MaverickMeerkat/LynkAI/readme.md

 7. The AI agent will commit the feature to Git and push it to GitHub

 In the branch `function-call` you will find the implementation of the git function call.
 It's still very buggy, so I made it in another branch.

-Other suggestions to improve (given enough time): switch frontend from HTML to streamlit or gradio.